arch-r45/strataDB/README.md

 In database management systems, this becomes even more important due to the sheer size of some databases and the painfully slow speed it takes to read from disk.
 Coupled with the proliferation of data that has emerged over the course of the current century, and the need for quick response times for web pages, minimizing the amount of block transfers between disk and memory is paramount.
 Many popular DBMS’s started out with relying on the operating system for buffer caching, and almost all of them have eventually switched to using direct IO and relying entirely on their own buffer pool manager.
 [5] This is because for general purpose programs that the operating system needs to support, it's not possible to accurately predict which blocks will be referenced.
 In result, the operating system predicts future block accesses by the past pattern of block references.
 [3].
 A database system is able to accurately predict the pattern of future references for its application better than an operating system can for general purpose programs.
 Database engineers have exploited this property in development and use it to boost query performance.

 Bitcask chose not to implement a buffer pool manager and their reasoning centered around the fact they were already getting so much for free from the operating system.[4]
-It definitely makes more sense for relational database management systems to pay the costs of implementing their own because of the abundance of join and range queries that are not possible in a system like Bitcask but common in a relational DB.
+It definitely makes more sense for relational database management systems to pay the costs of implementing their own buffer pool because of the abundance of join and range queries that are not possible in a system like Bitcask but common in a relational DB.

 ## Buffer Pool Implementation